-Mr D complains that National Westminster Bank Plc delayed a pension payment for him and Mrs D (complaint dealt with under separate reference) and the result of this was the loss of pension tax relief.
-Mr D says this will not be able to be reclaimed at a later date and has been lost for good.
+Mrs D complains that National Westminster Bank Plc delayed a pension payment for her and Mr D (complaint dealt with under separate reference) and the result of this was the loss of pension tax relief.
+Mrs D says this will not be able to be reclaimed at a later date and has been lost for good.
+Mrs D has been represented in this complaint by Mr D.